Skip to content

 • The patient’s perspective of these interactions

-• A detailed step by step critique of the interview process
+• A detailed step-by-step critique of the interview process

-This approach demonstrates methods to improve patient centered care, psychosocial assessment, and shared decision making, which ultimately optimizes the patient-provider relationship.
-These video vignettes serve as templates to explore in greater depth the patient’s concerns and behaviors, and at a deeper level the meaning of the illness that drives the clinical presentation.
+This approach demonstrates methods to improve patient-centered care, psychosocial assessment, and shared decision-making, which ultimately optimizes the patient-provider relationship.
+These video vignettes serve as templates to explore in greater depth the patient’s concerns and behaviors and, at a deeper level, the meaning of the illness that drives the clinical presentation.

 Communication 202 provides not only the basics of interviewing skills such as active listening, providing empathy and negotiating treatment, but it also offers techniques to manage deeper clinical issues: identifying hidden agendas, emotion handling of anger and sadness, implementing shared decision making, addressing drug seeking, and identifying and successfully managing factitious illness, early trauma, unresolved grief and other complex clinical issues.